gammu/gammu/docs/manual/smsd/smsd.rst

     so if you want to run several SMSD instances, you have to name each service differently.
 Default is "GammuSMSD".

+.. option:: -l, --use-log

+    Use logging as configured in config file (default).

+.. option:: -L, --no-use-log

+    Do not use logging as configured in config file.

 Examples
 --------